Brad (band)

-Brad is an American rock band that formed in Seattle, Washington in 1992.
+Brad was an American rock band that formed in Seattle, Washington in 1992.
 Their sound was influenced by the wide variety of influences brought by its members, including Stone Gossard of Pearl Jam, Regan Hagar (of Satchel and formerly a member of Malfunkshun), Shawn Smith (a member of Pigeonhed and also of Satchel), and Jeremy Toback.

 History

 Brad formed officially in 1992, although the band members had been playing together for a long time before that.
 The band's line-up was composed of vocalist Shawn Smith, guitarist Stone Gossard, bassist Jeremy Toback, and drummer Regan Hagar.
 The band originally wanted to go by the name Shame; however, the band found that the name was already taken by a band featuring musician Brad Wilson.
 Instead, the band took the name Brad and decided to name its debut album Shame.
-Shame, released on April 27, 1993 through Epic Records, was recorded in 17 days, with many tracks taken from in-studio jam sessions.
+Shame, released on April 27, 1993, through Epic Records, was recorded in 17 days, with many tracks taken from in-studio jam sessions.
 Shame, featuring a raw sound and an eclectic mix of styles, was released to mixed reviews and moderate sales.
 The track "20th Century" was a minor hit in the UK.

 The band's follow-up album, Interiors, released on June 24, 1997, was much more polished.
 Tom Moon of Rolling Stone said that "what's most notable about Interiors...is the pure pop focus of these nuanced compositions."
 The lead single from Interiors, "The Day Brings", features Mike McCready from Pearl Jam on lead guitar.
 Interiors was met with poor sales; however, the band saw its cult audience expand.
 The album was accompanied by a tour in the United States and Canada that same year, as well as a small tour in Australia and New Zealand in 1998.

-A third album, Welcome to Discovery Park, was released on August 13, 2002 through Redline Records.
+A third album, Welcome to Discovery Park, was released on August 13, 2002, through Redline Records.
 The recording of Welcome to Discovery Park saw contributions from Mike Berg, who had taken over as the touring bassist for Toback.
 The album mixes the rawness of Shame and the polished, produced sound of Interiors.
 Bradley Torreano of AllMusic called it "another quality album that still leaves the listener hungry overall for some better songs."
 In July 2005, the band released an album of unreleased and incomplete Brad and Satchel tracks called Brad vs Satchel through The Establishment Store.